OCAndre/Milestone-Project-1/README.md

 |Thu.
 06/30|         Improve on the design.                              |
 |Sun.
 07/03|         Deploy MVP to GitHub Pages.                              |
 |Tue.
 07/05|         Submit completed project.
 Project presentations                              |

+# Known bugs
+- space a4 is not letting some pieces enter it that should be able to.
+- occasionally a piece will enter the space with another piece without capturing it.